xplosionmind/old.tommi.space/_notes/public/Quit Spotify.md

 	For now, I am sticking with Spotify.
 If you have simple, neat, inexpensive, and effective solutions, please get in touch!
 </div>

 It is **very** hard, not only because it is convenient and easy to use, but mostly because almost everyone else uses it; thus creating playlists, sharing music and interacting with other music lovers becomes way harder without it.
-For these reasons, quitting and finding another tool to listen to music isn't enough: it's necessary to substitute the playlist creation and sharing workflow of Spotify while keeping it accessible and easy to experience for anybody.
+For these reasons, quitting and finding another tool to listen to music isn't enough: it’s necessary to substitute the playlist creation and sharing workflow of Spotify while keeping it accessible and easy to experience for anybody.

 <div class='blue box'>
 	Quitting Spotify is one of the steps of the path to [[Internet Freedom]], and it follows the “[[Quit and switch]]” philosophy.